| • Intro | ||

 Schemas can be built from Common Lisp types:

-Object schemas are built using the syntax: (object name attributes options)
+Object schemas are built using the syntax: (object name attributes options).

-Attributes are specified as: (attribute-name attribute-type &rest options)
+Attributes are specified as: (attribute-name attribute-type &rest options).

-is parsed as a schema.
+The attribute-type is parsed as a schema.

 Possible attribute options are: ‘required‘, ‘required-message‘, ‘default‘, ‘accessor‘, ‘writer‘, ‘reader‘, ‘parser‘, ‘validator‘, ‘add-validator‘, ‘formatter‘, ‘external-name‘, ‘serializer‘, ‘unserializer‘, ‘slot‘.